superbrothers/kubernetes-docs/kubectl_diff.md

 ## kubectl diff

-Diff live version against would-be applied version
+Diff the live version against a would-be applied version

 ### Synopsis

-Diff configurations specified by filename or stdin between the current online configuration, and the configuration as it would be if applied.
+Diff configurations specified by file name or stdin between the current online configuration, and the configuration as it would be if applied.

- Output is always YAML.
+ The output is always YAML.

  KUBECTL_EXTERNAL_DIFF environment variable can be used to select your own diff command.
 Users can use external commands with params too, example: KUBECTL_EXTERNAL_DIFF="colordiff -N -u"

- By default, the "diff" command available in your path will be run with "-u" (unified diff) and "-N" (treat absent files as empty) options.
+ By default, the "diff" command available in your path will be run with the "-u" (unified diff) and "-N" (treat absent files as empty) options.

  Exit status: 0 No differences were found.
 1 Differences were found. >1 Kubectl or diff failed with an error.